The Level Design Book

 The goal is to prototype, test, and adjust the foundational shapes of the level.

 In the image below, notice the differences between the blockout version and the final shipped version.
-A shape might start as a gray block -- then after months of playtesting and art passing, the block becomes a stack of barrels... or maybe gets deleted entirely.
+A shape might start as a gray block -- then after months of and , the block becomes a stack of barrels... or maybe gets deleted entirely.

 Blockouts support experimentation.